 The students could plan how to spend their days depending on their areas of interests.
 Some chose to assess botanical diversity close to the station while others made long treks on the trail of monkeys or to look for evidence of illegal poaching.
 Whatever their particular interests, the students were exposed to the real-world challenges posed by fieldwork and its ability to throw up unexpected outcomes.
 Being able to roll with the punches will help prepare them for future research challenges.

-In a series of interviews with some of the first LJMU students to attend the field course, we found out what made this experience so special.
-First up, we talk to Simon Stringer.
+Simon Stringer was one of the first Liverpool John Moores University students to attend the field course, we found out what made this experience so special.

 The first LJMU students at Ugalla.
 Simon is on the right next to Ugalla co-director and LJMU lecturer, Dr Alex Piel.